ryanatkn/gro/src/docs/test.md

 ```

 There are some conventions here that we're following
-in the hopes it will pay off down the line:
+in the hopes they'll aid readability, help avoid mistakes,
+and possibly pay off in more ways down the line:

 - double underscore `test__` prefix
 - opening and closing tags `/* test__imported_thing */`

-The motivation behind these choices include readability and uniformity to avoid mistakes.

 We recommend copy/pasting test files to avoid tedium.